-By default, the product automatically determines which Transporter should be used based on proximity of a Transporter to the source or target server.
-The proximity is measured by using the ping round trip time, for example:
+By default, the product automatically determines which Transporter should be used based on the proximity of a Transporter to the source or target server.
+The proximity is measured by using the ping round trip time.

 In the example above, Transporter 1 will be selected to read data from the Source ESXi, and Transporter 2 will be selected to write data to the Target ESXi.

-The Transporter selection can also be configured manually during the job creation.
+The Transporter selection can also be configured manually during job creation.

 Transporter as VMware Appliance

-NAKIVO Onboard Transporter may not support VMware.
-This is the case for application deployment on an ARM-based NAS because some functionality necessary for working with VMware is missing for such devices.
+Since VMware does not provide a VDDK library for ARM-based processors, the NAKIVO Onboard Transporter may not support VMware as some functionality necessary for working with VMware is missing for such ARM-based NAS devices.